About Barbara MacKay

 I became a certified professional facilitator with IAF in 2001 and an assessor for other certification candidates in 2002.
 This was indeed a “brilliant” decision on my part.
 It was brilliant for me, because I have loved the chance to see other experienced facilitators in action every time I’m asked to be an assessor.
 I’ve assessed for events all over the world.
 What a joy to see others who care as much as I do about this profession striving to improve their skills!

 My philosophy of facilitation

-I’ve never turned away difficult facilitation assignments.
-I often don’t have the hindsight of knowing how challenging something might be.
+I never turned away difficult facilitation assignments.
+I often did not have the hindsight of knowing how challenging something might be.
 There are probably quite a few client jobs I wouldn’t have done had I known how hard they would be.
 However, it has given me great strength to do very challenging facilitation jobs.
-And, it really helps me know how to mentor others in a kind and compassionate way as they also struggle with difficult assignments.
+And, it really helped me know how to mentor others in a kind and compassionate way as they also struggle with difficult assignments.